rammybt/trading_journal/strategic_asset_allocation-india.md

         - Specify two entry points.
     - Stop-loss
         - Discretion of the trader.
-        - Specify two entry and two stop-loss levels.
+        - Specify two stop-loss levels.
     - Allocation (Maximum) -
         - Minimum of -
             1. 4.0% of Capital.